 “Why are you always picking on me?” asked World Peace after Jackson gave him some early advice on his shooting style.

 “After that incident, I realized that the best way to communicate with Ron was to couch everything in a positive way — not just with the words I used, but with my gestures and facial expressions as well,” writes Jackson.
 “Eventually, he found out the system and, with the help of Kobe [Bryant] and others, began integrating himself into the team’s DNA.”

 World Peace considered Jackson’s take to be accurate.
-During the 2010 NBA playoffs, World Peace vented on Twitter about Jackson’s criticisms only to later to delete the posts.
+During the 2010 NBA playoffs, World Peace vented on Twitter about Jackson’s criticisms only to delete the posts later.
 During the 2010-11 season, World Peace also confronted Jackson in practice about zinging him through the media.

 Yet, World Peace repeatedly expressed admiration for his former coach that helped him win his first NBA title in 2010.